Peripherally Inserted Central Catheter (PICC) Line

 Frequently Asked Questions (FAQs)

-A small, flexible tube inserted into a vein in the arm to deliver medication or nutrients.
+A small, flexible tube inserted into a peripheral vein, guided to a central vein near the heart.

 Why is a PICC line used?